Shigeaki-Kanatani/Probe_Design_ver2/README.md

 Visit NCBI Gene page and search the reference sequences of your target mRNAs.
 https://www.ncbi.nlm.nih.gov/gene

+Download the FASTA sequences of your targets.
+The followings are the example of Gad1 and Tph2 from mouse (Mus musculus).

 ### Mouse Gad1 gene
 It had 10 isoform at mRNA level.
 Here we picked the longest one which was mRNA reference sequence NM_001420099, 3561 bp